youweichen0208/YC-Tech-Blog/src/data-structure/backtracking.md

 - Permutations and Combinations: If we need to generate all permutations or combinations of a set of items, we can use backtracking to build each possibility one item at a time, and abandon a partial permutation or combination as soon as we know it can't be extended to a valid one.
 - Path Finding: In problems where we need to find a path from one pointer to another, such as in a maze or a graph, backtracking can be used to incrementally build paths, and abandon a path as soon as we know it doesn't lead to the destination.
 - Subset Sum and Partitioning Problems: Backtracking can be used to find subsets of items that meet certain criteria, like a subset of numbers that adds up to a particular sum.

+## Lessons learned from backtracking

+1. In backtracking, we start from a certain point, and then explore all possible paths from there.
+Once the path is explored, we "undo" it and explore other paths.
+2. Even if a branch can lead to a solution, backtracking will still "undo" or backtrack after exploring that branch.
+This is because there might be other solutions that can be found by different choices at some point in the branch.
+3. "Undoing" doesn't mean reversing the order of the path.
+It means going back to a previous state and making a different choice to explore a different path.
+4. Use DFS when we need to visit every node in a graph, and use backtracking when we need to find a sequence of choices that satisfies a set of constraints.